Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Total Knee Replacement (TKR)

 The most commonly performed procedure.
 The surgeon removes the damaged surfaces from the end of the femur (thigh bone), the top of the tibia (shin bone) and the underside of the patella (kneecap), and replaces them with metal and plastic components that recreate the smooth gliding surface of a healthy knee.
 TKR is indicated when all three compartments of the knee are affected by arthritis — which is the case for the majority of patients who have reached the stage of needing surgery.
 This is the procedure most international patients travelling to India receive.
-Learn more about total knee replacement.

 Partial Knee Replacement (PKR / Unicompartmental)

 When only one compartment of the knee is arthritic — typically the inner (medial) compartment — a partial replacement preserves the healthy parts of the joint and replaces only the damaged section.
 Recovery is faster, the range of motion is often more natural, and the procedure feels less invasive.
-However, PKR is only appropriate for roughly 25–30% of knee replacement candidates.
+However, PKR is only appropriate for roughly 10–15% of knee replacement candidates.
 Your surgeon will assess whether your damage is sufficiently isolated to the single compartment, and whether your ligaments are intact enough to support a unicompartmental implant.

-Robotic-Assisted Knee Replacement (MAKO / Navio)
+Robotic-Assisted Knee Replacement (MAKO)

 Robotic-assisted surgery does not mean a robot performs the operation.
 It means your surgeon operates with real-time guidance from a robotic arm that has been pre-programmed with a three-dimensional model of your specific knee anatomy, built from your CT scan.
 The system prevents the surgeon from cutting outside the planned boundaries and provides instant feedback on implant alignment.
 The result is implant placement that is measurably more precise than freehand surgery — which translates into better function, less bone removed, and implants that last longer.
 India's leading orthopaedic hospitals — including Fortis, Apollo, Medanta and Max — all offer MAKO robotic knee replacement.
 It costs approximately USD 500–1,500 more than conventional TKR but is worth serious consideration, particularly for younger and more active patients.